Optimal Age over Erasure Channels: Preliminaries

-where $\Delta_{\mathcal{C}}(t)$ is the instantaneous age.\\ Such a definition is independent of the choice of the channel.
+In the previous section, we indicated that we are interested in bounding the optimal achievable average age.
+Here, we formally define the concepts of achievable age and optimal achievable age. \begin{definition} We call $\mathcal{C}=(f_i,g_i)_{i\geq 1}$ to be a coding scheme where $(f_i)_{i\geq 1}$ is the sequence of encoders and $(g_i)_{i\geq 1}$ is the sequence of decoders.
+The average age corresponding to such scheme is denoted by

+where $\Delta_{\mathcal{C}}(t)$ is the instantaneous age that is obtained by using the coding scheme $\mathcal{C}$, and which is given by \eqref{eq:eq_Instantaneous_age_oi_def}.
+If the decoders $(g_i)_{i\geq 1}$ are optimal for the encoders $(f_i)_{i\geq 1}$ then $\Delta_{\mathcal{C}}(t)$ is given by \eqref{eq:eq_Instantaneous_age_oi}.\\ Such a definition {can be generalized to channels other than erasure channels}.
 However, for the special case of the erasure channel with erasure probability $\epsilon$, the average age relative to the coding scheme $\mathcal{C}$ will be denoted by